AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

 | Bill Date |Agent UI |
 | Your Plan |Form data model |

-Execute the following steps to create variables for fields with Agent UI as the data source, create static text, and use form data model elements in the document fragment:
+To create variables for fields with Agent UI as the data source, create static text, and use form data model elements in the Document Fragment, do the following:

 1. Select **[!UICONTROL Forms]** > **[!UICONTROL Document Fragments]**.